iracic82/Infoblox---Moving-at-the-Speed-of-Cloud-DDI/02-manage-uddi/assignment.md

 The button may be hidden by default depending on screen size or browser zoom level.

 ![Jun-23-2025_at_23.51.38-image.png](https://play.instruqt.com/assets/tracks/atmmwsclkofd/48c0f3e058adfa068d6b08f800a4b348/assets/Jun-23-2025_at_23.51.38-image.png)
-16. Wait approximately 3 minutes, then Refresh the Webpage
+19. Wait approximately 3 minutes, then Refresh the Webpage
-17. Once the NIOS-X-as-a-Service deployment is ready, you will see a Ready Status here
+20. Once the NIOS-X-as-a-Service deployment is ready, you will see a Ready Status here
 ![Jun-24-2025_at_00.03.36-image.png](https://play.instruqt.com/assets/tracks/atmmwsclkofd/925ad34b8029024c613494d7a41feedd/assets/Jun-24-2025_at_00.03.36-image.png)
-18. Click on the hyperlink below Location and notice **SERVICE DEPLOYMENT** details
+21. Click on the hyperlink below Location and notice **SERVICE DEPLOYMENT** details
 ![Jun-24-2025_at_00.04.40-image.png](https://play.instruqt.com/assets/tracks/atmmwsclkofd/56e6f0c45581dc1c4d9f6ecf2c20263c/assets/Jun-24-2025_at_00.04.40-image.png)
-19. Copy these Cloud Service IPs located in the Service Deployment panel, these { will be used later.}
+22. Copy these Cloud Service IPs located in the Service Deployment panel, these { will be used later.}

 > [!IMPORTANT]
 > Note: Cloud Service IPs may take up to 5 minutes to appear.
 Please refresh the page periodically and allow time for propagation NIOS-X-as-a-Service’s deployment process to complete.

+🔍 Heads-Up!

+If you’re unable to see the Cloud Service IP under the Service Deployment section, it might be due to your screen resolution or window size.

+✅ Try minimizing the guide or dragging it to the right to reveal the full Infoblox Portal view.

+On smaller screens or in split view, this section might be partially hidden — especially on iPads or laptops.
+Make sure you’re in full-screen mode for best visibility.

 ## 2. Configuring AWS